hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 the pack can include it (it is listed in the files field of package.json).

 From this pattern, you can write however many commands that you need to get and install tools to that binary path.
-The only caveat is that you will need to make sure that your uses of these tools calls them in the lambda-bin in your scripts.
+The only caveat is that you will need to make sure that your uses of these tools calls them in the lambda-bin folder in your scripts.

 ### Do this in Docker